Welcome to the Premier Website for Professional Business Analysis

 Capitalization Criteria

-• First, these rules help ensure that the firm complies with local tax laws.
+• Firstly, these rules help ensure that the firm complies with local tax laws.

-• Second, criteria help ensure consistency in the way that acquisitions qualify as CAPEX.
+• Secondly, criteria help ensure consistency in the way that acquisitions qualify as CAPEX.

-• Third, public criteria assure third-party auditors that the firm's financial statements conform to GAAP.
+• Thirdly, public criteria assure third-party auditors that the firm's financial statements conform to GAAP.

 Typical requirements for capitalization might include, for instance: